-Click on the advanced option button under the PureVPN tab.
+Click on the advanced options button under the PureVPN tab.

 3. Flush your DNS cache

-VPN errors are often caused by corrupted DNS cache, here’s how to flush your DNS cache:
+VPN errors faced by the UK Users are often caused by corrupted DNS cache, here’s how to flush your DNS cache in the UK:

 - Click on the Windows key and X together on your keyboard